Westley-Winks/solar-output/README.md

     3. Multiple Linear Regression
 - Used mean average error as a metric
 - Used cross validation to avoid overfitting random forest model

+## Future Work
+---
+- try other models (boosted trees like XGBoost, Adaboost, etc.)
+- try dropping more unimportant features from random forest model
+- integrate hours of sunlight per day into model
+- increase prediction time from a week to a month or longer (data dependent)

 ## References
 ---